pokion/KingOfParty/README.md

 # King Of Party (KOP)

 King Of Party is a party game for people who love to play games like: never ever, who am i? or 10 seconds.
-Game is made in GoDot 4 and using font Awesome.
+Game is made in Godot 4 and using font Awesome.